Rat Bait Poisoning

 How Rat Bait Works

-If your animal does not vomit up the bait, then the Vet will give the animal medication to try and trap any ingested poison in the gut, thus preventing it being absorbed into the blood stream.
-The Vet may also perform an enema to remove any poison from the lower bowel.
-A blood test will again be performed 2-3 days later to see if the animal has been affected.
+In cases where the poison is not expelled, the vet will administer medication to trap the ingested poison in the gut, preventing its absorption into the bloodstream.
+Additional measures may include an enema to remove any poison from the lower bowel.
+Another blood test will be conducted after 2-3 days to assess the impact on the clotting cascade.
 If the blood test shows interference in the clotting cascade then treatment is immediately started.